Contributor’s guide

 This is a magazine to help creatives get outside, and out of their own way

-We aspire to bring them screaming back to waking life with stories of anthropologists discussing chatbots of the dead, ecologists recounting how rats conquered Alaska, or social scientists critiquing Hong Kong’s shoebox housing.
-Our readers will wolf down ancient wisdom, timeless poetry, and anything you can share of that great corpus of artistic human ingentuity.
+We aspire to bring them screaming back to waking life with stories about neuroscientists asking why AI doesn't have a childhood, poets wondering if the countryside is our future, and artists metabolizing grief into art.
+Our readers thrill in ancient wisdom, timeless poetry, and anything you can share of that great corpus of artistic human ingentuity.

 We believe that this project can make all marketing more meaningful, and contribute to humanity’s survival.
-Because what if we turned that $1 trillion spent on marketing into something more fruitful, like, you know, real education and art?
+Because what if we turned all that money spent on marketing into something more fruitful, like real education or art?

-Our readers expect use to name that nameless feeling of feeling lost at work—and recovering
+Our readers expect us to name that nameless feeling of feeling lost at work—and recovering

 We started this magazine for ourselves.
-Because we tried giving everything to work and came to know that hollow, gloomy, truth: It will never love us back.
-We realized that this magazine wasn’t something we had to wait to launch until we were successful ... rather, we can’t be successful unless we do.
-So here we are.
+Because, we once gave everything to our work and came to know that hollow, gloomy, truth: It will never love us back.
+We realized that this magazine wasn’t something we had to wait to launch until we were successful ... rather, we wouldn't be successful until we did.
+So.
+Here we are.

 Readers expect us to understand deeper, explain clearer, and name the nameless.